Vector35/debugger/docs/guide/index.md

 ![](../../img/debugger/debuggerconsole.png)

 The debugger console allows the user to execute backend commands and get the result.
+Feel free to use it if you are more comfortable with issuing LLDB/WinDbg commands rather than clicking the buttons.
+It can also be helpful when certain features do not yet have a first-class UI (e.g., hardware breakpoints), but can be done via a backend command.
+For some useful ones, see the [docs](#running-debug-adapter-backend-commands) below.

 On Linux and macOS, the backend is based on LLDB and the console accepts LLDB commands.